Friends of the Bees

 We plant extras for the wildlife, of all kinds, and we make sure to keep them safe by not spraying pesticides, herbicides, or growth regulators!

-Please note that community spots are limited and filled quite early so that we can ensure we get the right plants started for your community garden on-time.
+Heads up – community spots are limited and filled quite early so that I can ensure the right plants are available for your community garden on-time.

 Click here for a copy of an application.